 What is needed is a route map – something that guides teachers and pupils through stages or phases of becoming increasingly perseverant.
 What do such phases look like?
 How does the language of learning change as the stages advance?
 What do teachers need to do differently to encourage pupils to become increasingly perseverant, resilient and gritty?

-The Stepping Stones course provides a detailed route map through the growth of learning behaviours, and provides practical steps for teachers to follow to build learning power progressively, safely and securely in their pupils.
-Explore it here.
+There are many strategies that can be used in the classroom to build Grit / Perseverance.
+We offer courses to provide a detailed route map through the growth of grit and other learning behaviours, and provides practical steps for teachers to follow to build learning power progressively, safely and securely in their pupils.